TDCSZ327/TDCSZ327.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I'm Tianyu.
-I am a master student at [Department of Mathematics, Nanjing University](https://math.nju.edu.cn).
-I have the great honor of being advised by [Prof. Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/) at Dartmouth College.
+I am an incoming Ph.D. student at Dartmouth College.
+I have the great honor of being advised by [Prof. Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/).

-I am passionate about mechanistic interpretability and model diagnostics .
+I am passionate about model diagnostics and mechanistic interpretability .
 My  current research is focused on

-- understanding the mechanisms, dynamics and generalization of ML models  from the perspective of random matrix theory, high-dimensional statistics and loss landscape;
+- understanding the mechanisms, dynamics and generalization of LLMs  from the perspective of random matrix theory, high-dimensional statistics and loss landscape;
 - leveraging  model/data diagnostics and interpretability insights to improve the transparency, robustness and efficiency  of (scientific) machine learning.

 # 📖 Educations

+- *2025.09 - present*, Ph.D. in Machine Learning, Department of Computer Science, Dartmouth College.
-- *2022.09 - present*, M.S. in Mathematics, Department of Mathematics, Nanjing University.
+- *2022.09 - 2025.06*, M.S. in Mathematics, Department of Mathematics, Nanjing University.
 - *2018.09 - 2022.06*, B.S. in Statistics, Kuang Yaming Honors School, Nanjing University.

 # 🔥 News
+- *2025.05*: 🎉🎉 Excited to share that our work “LIFT the Veil for the Truth: Principal Weights Emerge after Rank Reduction for Reasoning-Focused Supervised Fine-Tuning” is accepted by [ICML 2025](https://icml.cc/) as **Poster**!
 - *2024.10*: &nbsp;😁 Completing a wonderful three-month visiting at Dartmouth College.
 - *2024.09*: &nbsp;🎉🎉 Excited to share that our work “Model Balancing Helps Low-data Training and Fine-tuning” is accepted by [EMNLP 2024](https://2024.emnlp.org) as **Oral Presentation**!
 - *2023.09*: &nbsp;🎉🎉 Excited to share that our work “Temperature Balancing, Layer-wise Weight Analysis, and Neural Network Training” is accepted by [NeurIPS 2023](https://neurips.cc/Conferences/2023) as **Spotlight**!